Kimodo: Scaling Controllable Human Motion Generation

-Senior research scientist at Nvidia.
+Staff research scientist at Nvidia.
 Email = wilsonwanguoft @

 .com

-I am a senior research scientist in Nvidia's Generalist Embodied Agent Research (GEAR) team.
+I am a staff research scientist in Nvidia's Generalist Embodied Agent Research (GEAR) team.
 Previously I obtained my PhD in University of Toronto, proudly advised by Prof. Sanja Fidler and Prof. Jimmy Ba.
 My name is pronounced as Ting-Wu, and it means "midday" in Chinese.

 My research experience ranges widely from developing animation motion engines to deploying real robots.
 Since my PhD, I have been dedicated to exploring a central theme: creating scalable, robust, and generalist motion skills that seamlessly bridge the virtual and real worlds.